oisintohak/Farm-To-Fork/README.md

 **Acceptance Criteria:**

 - Farmers can add new products
-- Farmers can edit their
+- Farmers can edit their products
 - Farmers can delete their products

 **Implementation:**

 There is a 'create product' link shown to authenticated farmers.
 On this page they can create new products.
 There is a 'my products' link shown to authenticated farmers.
 This page displays a farmer's products and on each product page there is an 'edit product' link.
 On the edit product page they can edit or delete the product.

+**Status**: user stories fulfilled

 -----